observablehq/stdlib/README.md

 <a href="#DOM_context2d" name="DOM_context2d">#</a> DOM.<b>context2d</b>(<i>width</i>, <i>height</i>[, <i>options</i>]) [<>](https://github.com/observablehq/stdlib/blob/main/src/dom/context2d.mjs "Source")

 Returns a new canvas context with the specified *width* and *height* and the specified *options*.
-If the options are specified as an object, its scale and colorSpace properties are considered.
-A string or number value specifies the scale.
-The scale defaults to [*window*.devicePixelRatio](https://developer.mozilla.org/docs/Web/API/Window/devicePixelRatio).
-The colorSpace defaults to srgb—the other acceptable value is display-p3.
+The scale property of the options object defines the device pixel ratio, and defaults to [*window*.devicePixelRatio](https://developer.mozilla.org/docs/Web/API/Window/devicePixelRatio).
+The remaining options are passed through as contextAttributes to [getContext](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/getContext).
+As a shorthand notation, *options* having only scale can be specified as a number.
 To access the context’s canvas, use [*context*.canvas](https://developer.mozilla.org/docs/Web/API/CanvasRenderingContext2D/canvas).
 For example, to create a 960×500 canvas:

 ```js
 {